Abraham Lincoln once said: “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”

 Over the past two or three decades the right not to work from the week before Christmas until early February has become a national cultural expectation.
 And even when teams are back at their desks there is a tendency to wander in late, keep an eye on the cricket scores, or knock off early for that daylight saving margarita.

-And while a long summer break is essential respite from the daily grind of hectic corporate life, it somehow always seems like a surprise when businesses only really start to get going in March or even April.
+While a long summer break is essential respite from the daily grind of hectic corporate life, it somehow always seems like a surprise when businesses only really start to get going in March or even April.

 So how can corporate leaders and strategists better prepare to return to the office with a stronger sense of direction and a more creative or innovative outlook – ready to solve the challenges of the year ahead?